-Let...disregard you (ULT)
+Let...disregard you (ULT) Make sure that everyone pays attention to what you say (UST)

 The way that people would disregard Titus can be made explicit.
 Alternate translation: "Let ... refuse to listen to your words" or "Let ... refuse to respect you" (See: Assumed Knowledge and Implicit Information)